Montserrat Marfany – voice, percussion, slide guitar

 And finally, the care taken with the music carries over to the packaging: all hand-crafted, individually stamped and a jet black CD with central sticker and faux-LP grooves – exquisite.
 By the way, the instruction on the CD is well-judged: “PLAY IT LOUD!”

 With only 100 numbered copies available (well, 99 because #42 is mine, all mine!) the actual disc could be hard to find.
+(UPDATE Sept ’17: there are still some available on the new Zer0deConducta Bandcamp page.)
 Not to worry, check out the ZdC YouTube channel (LINK) and you’ll find many of these tracks (and others) married to custom video footage.
 Here’s an example: